 Pruning Workshop January 13, 2018

 The gracious Dr. Lauren Garner, Professor of Fruit Science at Cal Poly, helped us out in a pinch when – due to circumstances beyond his control [mudslides and the ensuing closure of Hwy 101 for several weeks] - Tom Spellman was unable to make the trek up the coast and speak on Backyard Fruit Tree Pruning.

 We were so very fortunate that Dr. Garner was free.
 She taught us her "Top Tips for Successful Fruit Tree Pruning," which you can find in our January 2018 Newsletter.
 Thank you Dr. Garner!

 We got a lot done... as Joe said, no slack, no breaks, no strikes!
 Larry donated and we planted three trees: a Pink Wampee, an Allspice, and a Kaffir plum.

 Volunteers also pulled weeds, cut off sprouts on stumps and trees, weed whacked, dug out small poison oak plants, thinned fruit, cleaned the kiosk and restocked it with updated orchard maps.
 See pictures in our April 2018 Newsletter.

 Orchard Workday: June 30, 2018

-We had a very fruitful(!)
-3 hour maintenance workday.
+Fence repair!
 Deer and humans had created holes and pushed down fences on all sides of the orchard.
 To make the fence repair job more challenging, one of the sections runs along a stand of very healthy and aggressively growing poison oak.
-But volunteers deployed their mad fence repair skills!
-By the time the workday was done, the fence had been repaired.
-The orchard co-managers are very happy!
+But volunteers deployed their mad fence repair skills and got 'er done!

 Orchard Work Day: September 22, 2018